-The General Purpose Financial Statements and additional information as of and for the year ended June 30, 2008, included as Part II of Appendix B, have been audited by Deloitte & Touche LLP, independent auditors, as stated in their report appearing therein, which is based in part on the reports of other auditors.
+The General Purpose Financial Statements and additional information as of and for the year ended June 30, 2008 included as Part II of Appendix B have been audited by Deloitte & Touche LLP, independent auditors, as stated in their report appearing therein, which is based in part on the reports of other auditors.
 The State has neither requested nor obtained the consent of Deloitte & Touche LLP to include their report, and such firm has performed no procedures subsequent to rendering their report.
-There can be no assurance that the information in Part II of Appendix B is indicative of the current financial position or future financial performance of the State.
+There can be no assurance that the information is indicative of the current financial position or future financial performance of the State.